Alternative treatments for neurogenic claudication and spinal stenosis

-What is Spinal Stenosis?
+What is spinal stenosis?

+While outside the medical mainstream, patients do report finding symptom relief from alternative treatment options.
 Some of the more popular alternative treatments for spinal stenosis include:

 - Acupuncture — This practice involves the insertion of tiny needles into specific areas of the body.
-This is said to unblock the body’s flow of energy, promote healing, and reduce pain.
+This is said to unblock the body’s flow of energy, promote healing and reduce pain.